swiergok/podyplomowe/README.md

-To jest zadnia do projektu "podyplomowe"
+To jest zadnie do projektu "podyplomowe"
+Do pliku został dodany wiersz 6.